STATE OF CALIFORNIA – THE RESOURCES AGENCY

 Solar, wind, hydroelectric, biomass, and geothermal power can provide energy without the planet-warming effects of fossil fuels.3:01. .
 Hydropower: For centuries, people have harnessed the energy of river currents, using. .
 Cities, states, and federal governments around the world are instituting policies aimed at increasing renewable energy.
 At least 29 U.S. states have set renewable portfolio sta. [pdf]

-Compare renewable and nonrenewable energy resources
+Explain the difference between renewable and nonrenewable energy resources

-Compare renewable and nonrenewable energy resources
+Explain the difference between renewable and nonrenewable energy resources

 A renewable energy source is a resource we can access infinitely; it's one that constantly replenishes itself without human involvement.
-Renewable energy sources come from natural elements such as win. .
+Renewable energy sources come from natural elements such as wi. .
 Renewable energy harnesses natural energy to produce energy that we can consume.
 For. .
 Now that we have a clear understanding of what each type of resource is, let's take a look at the advantages and disadvantages of renewable resources: Disadvantages 1.
 Renewable. .
 So, what about nonrenewable resources?
 Disadvantages 1.
 As many people know, nonrenewable energy's main disadvantage lies in its harmful effects on the environme. [pdf]

 Get Your Free Solar Consultation Today!